We’ve spent months exploring this incredible country to bring you our list of the absolute best things to do in Japan! Let’s get into it.

 Here you’ll immerse yourself in one of the most charming and pleasant atmospheres in Kyoto, and you’ll get to explore many of its culinary delicacies that the city is famous for.

 Plenty of the shops offer free samples, as well as skewers meant to be eaten right there and then.
+This market is the best place to try street food in Japan.

 8. See the Meiji Shrine in Tokyo